rankaakshay40/Otel-kubernetes-logs-to-Elasticsearch/README.md

 Now to check the logs in Grafana,

+1. Create a datasource with elasticsearch
+   => Give the name of the datasource
+   => Url as http:// server-ip:9200
+   => Under elasticsearch details , give the index name and other details => Click save and test

-import a dashboard named Elasticsearch logs with elasticsearch as datasource from grafana labs link
+2.import a dashboard named Elasticsearch logs with elasticsearch as datasource from grafana labs link

 [https://grafana.com/grafana/dashboards/
 ](url)